jannis-kiriasis/insured/README.md

 Your data aren't retained and will be deleted as the session expires.

-By clicking apply, you aren't actully applying for a life insurance policy.
+By clicking apply, you aren't actually applying for a life insurance policy.

-More factors need to be taken in consideration when deciding if to get a life insurance policy and calculating the amount.
+More factors need to be taken into consideration when deciding if to get a life insurance policy and calculating the amount.
 Don't rely on this website for your life insurance but contact a financial advisor.